vladigleba/vladigleba.github.io/source/_posts/2013-11-14-using-mapbox-with-ruby-on-rails.markdown

 ## Adding the Library Code

-All right, first thing we’ll do is include the MapBox JavaScript API, along with the accompanying CSS code; this will go inside our main application layout file.
+All right, first thing we’ll do is include the MapBox JavaScript API, along with the accompanying CSS code; this will go inside our main application layout file (be sure to place it <em>before</em> your `javascript_include_tag`).

 ``` html application.html.erb
 <script src="http://api.tiles.mapbox.com/mapbox.js/v1.0.2/mapbox.js"></script>